 Read more about keeping your car in shape: fueleconomy.gov

-Apply now.
-MPCA is soliciting applications from contractors to partner with auto repair shops, dealerships, tech colleges or other entities to identify and fix high-emitting vehicles.
+Closed.
+MPCA sought applications from contractors to partner with auto repair shops, dealerships, tech colleges or other entities to identify and fix high-emitting vehicles.

 No matter what vehicle we drive, we can all reduce the total miles we drive and learn to drive more efficiently.
 Adopting these practices can improve your fuel efficiency by up to 10%!